Dow-GAN/dowgan/README.md

 ### Executing program

+* First follow the steps above in Installing & Dependencies
-* First clone this github repo and activate the dowgan environment
+* Once the dowgan environment is activated, navigate into the scripts folder `cd scripts`
-* To run GAN on default 'Hungary Chicken Pox' Data, execute at the command line:
+* To run GAN script called 'dataloder.py' on the default 'Hungary Chicken Pox' Data, execute at the command line:
 ```
 python3 dataloader.py
 ```